-That was 28 years ago.
+That was over 30 years ago.
 Gill is still trying to get the Oscars to recognize stunts.
 Which is a bit surprising when you consider that during that time (1) the film industry has become completely dominated by action movies, which are heavily reliant on stunts, and (2) the Oscars have struggled with decreased viewership and an increased sense of irrelevance, as evidenced by their occasional attempts to find ways to honor more big blockbusters.
 You would think the Academy’s Board of Governors would have put two and two together by this point and established a Best Stunts category.
 But no. “When I first approached them, they were extremely eager to help,” Gill says.
 “As the years went on, they got tired of me.
 Now it’s hard to even get a meeting.”

 Oscar’s cold shoulder notwithstanding, there has always been a whiff of romance around the figure of the Hollywood stuntman.
 “Throw him off a building, light him on fire, hit him with a Lincoln!
 He’s just happy for the opportunity,” Leonardo DiCaprio’s weathered actor Rick Dalton says of his easygoing stunt double Cliff Booth (Brad Pitt) in Quentin Tarantino’s Once Upon a Time in Hollywood.
 (The movie marks yet another entry in the director’s ongoing fascination with stuntpeople.
 See also: 2007’s Death Proof, which featured real-life stuntwoman Zoe Bell playing a fictional version of herself doing battle with a psychotic stuntman played by Kurt Russell.
 They appear as a husband-and-wife stunt duo in Once Upon a Time.)
 In one of the film’s more touching scenes, we see the poverty in which Cliff lives — in a cluttered, rundown trailer, eating (admittedly delicious-looking) instant mac and cheese, in sharp contrast to his movie-star boss and best friend.
 It’s a sly acknowledgement that Cliff pretty much does everything yet sees few of the upsides.
 Even at the end — spoiler alert — after the carnage of the finale, we see Cliff being taken away in an ambulance, while Rick reaps the benefits of his actions and appears to get a newfound lease on his floundering career.